ThirdAILabs/PRISM/local_setup/README.md

 The script will:

-- Fetch an admin access token from `prism-admin` realm and create a license.
+* Fetch an admin access token from `prism-admin` realm and create a license.
-- Fetch a user access token from `prism-user` realm and activate the license for that user.
+* Fetch a user access token from `prism-user` realm and activate the license for that user.
-- Print the activation response to confirm success.
+* Print the activation response to confirm success.
   </div>

     </details>

   <br>

 <details>
-<summary><h2 style="display: inline;">Setup Grobid</h2></summary>
+<summary><h2 style="display: inline; ">Setup Grobid</h2></summary>
   <br>

 Grobid can be set up on Blade server and can be accessed by forwarding the port.